 Where you visit on your boat tour will depend on which tour you join.
 Below we’ve summarised the places the majority of tours will visit:

-Cenotes are essentially a sinkhole that results from the collapse of the bedrock exposing groundwater.
+Cenotes are sinkholes that result from the collapse of the bedrock exposing groundwater.
 Cenote Esmerelda, Cenote Negro and Cenote Coclitos are all set within the lagoon.
-You’ll be able to distinguish where a cenote is by the change in colour of the water.
+You’ll be able to distinguish where a cenote is by the change in the colour of the water.

 If you don’t join a boat trip, you can also visit the cenotes by kayaking on the lake or driving/cycling to their locations.